pdlfs/nx-try/README.md

 ## to compile

-First, you need to know where deltafs-nexus and mercury are installed.
+First, you need cmake and you need to know the prefix where mercury is installed.
+You can also use a pre-installed deltafs-nexus, or use the fake one provided with nx-try.
+To use the fake one, add -DFAKE_NEXUS=ON to the cmake command line.
-You also need cmake.
 To compile with a build subdirectory, starting from the top-level source dir:

 ```
   mkdir build
   cd build
-  cmake -DCMAKE_PREFIX_PATH=/path/to/mercury-install ..
+  cmake -DFAKE_NEXUS=ON -DCMAKE_PREFIX_PATH=/path/to/mercury-install ..
   make
 ```